 Future tolerance champion

-Mehwish Rani was the first girl in her family to go to university, becoming an ambassador for girls’ education in her community in Pakistan.
-Now studying for an International Masters in Security, Intelligence and Strategic Studies, her ambition is to reduce terrorism and violent extremism.
+Mehwish was the first girl in her family to go to university, becoming an ambassador for girls’ education in her community in Pakistan.

-“I belong to a very traditional family from a small town in Pakistan.
+“I belong to a very traditional family from a small town.
 We are seven sisters, one brother.
 Girls are not traditionally celebrated in my community, and although I was outstanding in school, when my father decided that he wanted to send me to university, some people said that he should not to send me to a bigger city.

-Now I am studying in Glasgow on a scholarship.
-For me to come to another country on a scholarship was another milestone for my community.
+I came to Glasgow on a scholarship, which was another milestone for my community.
 Girls from home aspire to do what I’m doing.

 In the future I want to work as a writer, an activist and a politician.
 I want to write about how we can make the world a safer place for all humans.
 And I want to bring these issues into the discussion at parliament, to be able to influence policy that promotes tolerance and awareness between different groups of people.

 I think that if you are doing anything that can have a global impact or global implications, then you are a world leader.
 That is something I aspire to be.
 I can’t change anything on my own, but I can play my role.
 I don’t believe in sitting and waiting for others to take action.
 I believe that every individual matters."